jrmahechad/threejs/lessons/06-animations/readme.md

 :warning: Do *NOT* use `Clock.getDelta()`.

-You can algo use [GreenSock GSAP](https://greensock.com/gsap/) to create the animation.
+You can also use [GreenSock GSAP](https://greensock.com/gsap/) to create the animation.

 ```javascript
 // GreenSock